vfarcic/devops24/manuscript/01-sts.md

 All in all, when StatefulSet is created, it, in turn, generates Pods sequentially starting with the index `0`, and moving upwards.
 Updates to StatefulSets are following the same logic, except that StatefulSet begins updates with the Pod with the highest index, and it flows downwards.

-We did manage to make MongoDB replica set running, but the cost was too high.
-Creating Mongo replica set manually is not a good option.
+We managed to get a MongoDB replica set running, but the cost was too high.
+Creating a Mongo replica set manually is not a good option.
 It should be no option at all.

 We'll remove the `go-demo-3` Namespace (and everything inside it) and try to improve our process for deploying MongoDB.